dtcenter/METplus/docs/Release_Guide/release_steps/met/update_version_official.rst

   * In 'docs/Users_Guide/installation.rst', search for the X.Y version, replacing the current X.Y version with the official X.Y version, if necessary.
 Pay particular attention to the "Note" about the C++ standard and modify if necessary.
 The X.Y version number in the "Note" box should NOT change unless the default C++ standard changes.

+  * If necessary, update the MET flowchart:

+    * In 'docs/Flowchart', update 'MET_flowchart.pptx' to add a new version for this release.

+    * Save and commit a PNG version of the flowchart named 'MET_flowchart_vX.Y.Z.png'.

+    * Copy the new flowchart version into 'docs/Users_Guide/figure/overview-figure.png'.

   * If necessary, update the version number listed in the MET configuration files:

     * Default configuration files in 'data/config'.